 The Company's ability to satisfy its liabilities, including under the IPF Facility, and make payments when due and payable will be contingent, in part, upon its success in achieving significant revenues from its products.
 While the Company was successful in securing financing under the IPF Facility, there is no assurance that the Company will be able to secure additional financing to repay its liabilities under the IPF Facility should cash flows from operations be insufficient to repay these liabilities.
 The Company's inability to repay outstanding debt when due would have a material adverse impact on its business.
 Kneat's Irish subsidiary, Kneat Solutions Limited, is the borrower, and the Company and its U.S. wholly owned subsidiary are guarantors under the IPF Facility.
 The IPF Facility is secured by a perfected, sole first-priority security interest in all existing and after acquired tangible and intangible assets of Kneat Solutions Limited, the Company and its U.S. wholly owned subsidiary.
+The IPF Facility is subject to a financial covenant required adherence to a minimum cash balance at all times.
+Non-compliance with this covenant would result in an event of default.
 In the event of a default in payment on or the acceleration of repayment under the IPF Facility, or upon the exercise of the remedies on behalf of the lender pursuant to the terms of IPF Facility, such enforcement would have a material adverse effect on the business, operations, financial condition and prospects of the Company.